YvesCR/blog_dev_mm/_posts/2015-07-16-Voronoi_station.md

 <h1> Method </h1>

-In the alphahull package, the ashape function allow to create a close constraint, based on voronoi.
-It allow to calculate both the constraint and the voronoi vertices.
+In the alphahull package, the `ashape` function allows to create a close constraint, based on voronoi.
+It calculates both the constraint and the voronoi vertices.

-The function pnt.in.poly of the SDMTools allow to flag the voronoi vertices which are inside the constraint.
+The function `pnt.in.poly` of the SDMTools allow to flag the voronoi vertices which are inside the constraint.

-Combining both, allow me to create a constraint voronoi diagram in which I could look for the point the furthest from any subway station.
+Combining both allows me to create a constraint Voronoi diagram in which I could look for the point the furthest from any subway station.

 ![london gif ]({{ site.baseurl }}/image/London.gif)